ShanaryS/real-estate-calculator-bot/README.md

 * Get property URLs from a search a zillow search page to automatically analyze all properties of a criteria (Solves captcha if it appears).
 * Easy adding, deleting, ignoring, and overwriting saved URLs with a decesion tree.
 * Uses real time mortgage interest rates
+* Errors are saved in a log file which includes exception type and traceback with potential solutons to the issue.

 ## Examples